All Episodes

 Food, growing food the way we do now is not survival oriented anymore.

-So rather than worrying about storing food up and having a big cache of food, As people would be tempted to do, you're more inclined to advise people to devise safe and new ways to grow that food because you're going to have to last a long time.
+So rather than worrying about storing food up and having a big cache of food, as people would be tempted to do, you're more inclined to advise people to devise safe and new ways to grow that food because you're going to have to last a long time.

-Yes, as communities and as governments, responsible governments.
+Yes, as communities and as governments, responsible governments, yes, that's what I'm suggesting.

-But that's based upon a technology that taxpayers paid for, which is still very, very unknown and in some circles construed to be the occult.
+But that's based upon a technology that taxpayers paid for, which is still very, very unknown.

 So this is a hard sell on my part.